-- A good quality tequila needs no sugar to balance the acidity of lime juice beyond triple sec.
+- A good-quality tequila needs no sugar, beyond what's in the triple sec, to balance the acidity of lime juice.

 - Cointreau makes for a balanced, smooth margarita without taking away from the tequila.

-- Lime wedge, plus 2 lime wheels for garnish
+- 1 lime wedge, plus 2 lime wheels for garnish

 - 1 tablespoon coarse salt, for glass rims

-Run lime wedge around the outer rims of two rocks glasses and dip rims in salt.
+Run lime wedge around the outer rims of 2 rocks glasses and dip rims in salt.
 Set aside.

 Fill glasses with fresh ice and strain margarita into both glasses.
 Garnish with lime wheels and serve.

 Cocktail shaker, cocktail strainer

 This recipe works best with a high-quality tequila.
 If you're using a budget brand that's a little harsh, swap the proportions for the Cointreau and lime juice and add 1/4 ounce simple syrup to each drink.